cguegi/azure-databricks-airflow-example/README.md

 	# Define the order in which these jobs must run using lists
 	[notebook_1_task, notebook_2_task] >> notebook_3_task

 ```

-To see the full list of DAGs available, run `airflow list_dags`
+To see the full list of DAGs available, run `airflow list_dags`.
-If you want to test certain tasks, run `airflow test adb_pipeline notebook_2_task 2019-12-19T10:03:00`
+If you want to test certain tasks, run `airflow test adb_pipeline notebook_2_task 2019-12-19T10:03:00`.
-You can enable or trigger your DAG in the scheduler using the web UI or trigger it manually using: `airflow trigger_dag adb_pipeline`
+You can enable or trigger your DAG in the scheduler using the web UI or trigger it manually using: `airflow trigger_dag adb_pipeline`.